TuringLang/TuringCallbacks.jl/docs/src/index.md

 ![TensorBoard dashboard](assets/tensorboard_demo_histograms_screen.png)

 Note that the names of the stats following a naming `$variable_name/...` where `$variable_name` refers to name of the variable in the model.

-For more information about what the different stats represent, see [`TensorBoardCallback`](@ref).
+### Choosing what and how you log
+#### Statistics

-But the above uses the default statistics which are a couple very simple ones, e.g. `Mean` and `Variance`.
-The following demonstrates a more complex example:
+In the above example we didn't provide any statistics explicit and so it used the default statistics, e.g. `Mean` and `Variance`.
+But using other statistics is easy!
+Here's a much more interesting example:
 ```julia
 # Create the stats (estimators are sub-types of `OnlineStats.OnlineStat`)
 stats = Skip(